Educational activities outside the walls Activities, travelling exhibitions and training outside the walls

 • Justice in the face of genocide

-For the students of Terminale
+For students in Terminale

 • Gypsy destinies